wp-plugins/wp-monalisa/readme.txt

 4. wp-Monalisa import thickbox dialog

 == Changelog ==

+= v2.7 (2013-04-20) =
+* extended wpml to allow using :yes: and :YES: as different emoticons
+* separate the support for bbPress and BuddyPress and support bbPress tinyMCE

 = v2.6 (2013-03-16) =
 * changed hint text to new WordPress labels